ackwell/ninjabot/README.md

     $ cp .ninjabot_config ~

 You will then want to edit the config file with your details and API keys.
-If you don't have an API key for a particular service, it is reccomended you disable the plugin.
+If you don't have an API key for a particular service, it is recommended you disable the plugin.
 Plugins can be disabled by (as outlined in `Plugins/example.py`) adding `active = False` as a class variable.